-In 2012, Peru promulgated a privacy law that has caused concern among companies dependent on crossborder data flows, as it is unclear how certain provisions, particularly consent requirements, can be implemented.
-The United States will continue to monitor the development of implementing regulations for this new regime.
+In 2012, Peru promulgated a privacy law that affects companies dependent on cross-border data flows.
+While no specific problems have been identified, the United States will continue to monitor the development of implementing regulations for this new regime.

 INVESTMENT BARRIERS